lifeart/els-addon-typed-templates/README.md

 # els-addon-docs
-Ember Language Server Addon Docs Completion Provider
+Ember Language Server Typed Templates Addon

 How to use?